armory/docs/content/en/docs/installation/guide/install-on-aws.md

 kubectl -n ${NAMESPACE} port-forward ${GATE_POD} 8084 &
 ```

-Then, you can access Spinnaker at <http://localhost:9000>
+Then, you can access Armory at <http://localhost:9000>

 (If you are doing this on a remote machine, this will not work because your browser attempts to access localhost on your local workstation rather than on the remote machine where the port is forwarded)